Carpet Installation Guide (DIY)

 money?
 Maybe.
 Save time?
 Probably not.
 Did it void your new carpet warranty?

-install your own carpet, but let's face it, installing new carpet can be very
+install your own carpet just to save a few bucks, but let's face it, installing new carpet can be very

-dangerous on one hand, and if you do it wrong it could be very costly, not to mention the cost of re-doing the job if you
+dangerous on one hand, and if you do it wrong, could be very costly, not to mention the

 happen to cut the material improperly.
 But if you must give it a try, here is some information that